xbrancher/ionic-modals-issue/README.md

 ## Current behaviour

-Datetime wheels are not shown after click datetime input is clicked in a modal with custom width and height.
+Datetime wheels are not shown after datetime input is clicked in a modal with custom width and height.

 ## Expected Behavior